refinery-platform/refinery-developer-vis-tool/README.md

 ## Running tests
 `sh /build_run_test.sh`

-Some ouput data show be displayed with your tests results and where to access your running container:
+Some ouput data should be displayed with your test results as well as where to access your running container:
 ```
 test_home_page (__main__.ContainerTest) ... ok
 test_input_data_exists (__main__.ContainerTest) ... ok